How does life insurance work in UK?

-This means the life insurance you require, and its length, could vary wildly from another applicant’s.
+The type of life insurance you require, and its length, could vary wildly from another applicant’s.

-Most people will express their concerns about the future when questioned ‘why buy life insurance?’
+Most people will express their concerns about the future when questioned ‘why buy life insurance?

 The reasoning behind life insurance is personal to the policyholder.
 However, most stem from an anxiety about how those left behind will cope financially when you’re gone.